 - With the new duplicate layer selected, go to Filter > Noise > Reduce Noise.

 - A dialog box will appear.
-Take some time to adjust each setting, following the guidelines above—you can look at the preview window to the left of the sliders to see the effect.
+Take some time to adjust each setting, following the guidelines above.
+You can look at the preview window to the left of the sliders to see the effect.

 - Click the preview window to toggle the preview off and on.
 This is an easy way to compare the noise reduction with the original.
-To view a different part of the image, you can click and drag within the preview window.
+To view a different part of the image, click and drag within the preview window.
 Note that you'll also see the preview in the main document window.